MarkRobertson67/MarkRobertson67/README.md

 ## 👋 Hi, I'm Mark Robertson 🇺🇸🇬🇧

+🎯 Currently seeking Data Analyst or Business Analyst roles where I can apply SQL, Python, and analysis to real-world datasets.

 📊 Data Analyst with a finance background, specializing in SQL, Python, and data-driven insights.